SynapseProject/synapse.docs/docs/run/setup/authorization.md

 #### Pattern 2: ContainsRole( role ) .and.
 ContainsTopic( topic )

-For WebApi methods that advertise a Topic, you may further granuate access with the Topics list.
-The following example extends the previous example by providing specifc access to the Node->Drainstop and Admin->About/AutoUpdate methods.
+For WebApi methods that advertise a Topic, you may further granulate access with the Topics list.
+The following example extends the previous example by providing specific access to the Node->Drainstop and Admin->About/AutoUpdate methods.
 When a topic list is specified, any Provider entries matching Pattern #1 are ignored in favor of those matching Pattern #2.

 ```yaml
 WebApi: